cross-seed/cross-seed.org/docs/basics/options.md

 will otherwise link any matches to a tracker specific folder inside of `linkDir` (if set).

 :::warning qBittorrent
-Users of qBittorrent with AutoTorrentManagement enabled will need to set this to `true`.
+Users of qBittorrent with AutoTorrentManagement enabled by `qbit_manage` will need to set this to `true`.
 :::

 #### `legacyLinking` Examples (CLI)